matplotlib/matplotlib/doc/users/annotations.rst

 however, the origin is from the (right, top) of the figure or axes, analogous to negative indexing of sequences.

-Optionally, you can specify arrow properties which draws an arrow from the text to the annotated point by giving a dictionary of arrow properties in the optional keyword argument ``arrowprops``.
+Optionally, you can specify arrow properties for adding an arrow from the text to the annotated point by giving a dictionary of arrow properties in the optional keyword argument ``arrowprops``.